 The numerous excavations and ancient buildings are evidence of the long and interesting history of the Peloponnese.
 Especially Mycenae with the remains of the rich Mycenaean civilization, the site of Ancient Olympia and the Byzantine city of Mystras are worth a visit.
-In the summer months you can visit a night for a performance at the ancient theatre of Epidaurus.
-This ancient theatre is admired for its exceptional acoustics.
-You can visit the city of Sparta, in ancient times was this the great rival of Athens.
+In the summer months you can visit the ancient theatre of Epidaurus for an evening performance This ancient theatre is admired for its exceptional acoustics.
+You can visit the city of Sparta, in ancient times this was the great rival of Athens.
 The ruins of the ancient city are close to Mystras.
 Ancient Corinth was also a very important city.
 The ruins of the old town are close to the modern city of Corinth.
 The sanctuary of Hera, a goddess from Greek mythology, is located in Argos.
-The city of Patras in the north of the Peloponnese is an important port, with a ferry connection with, among others, the Ionian Islands and Italy (Ancona and Venice) For Patra is the new toll bridge across the Gulf of Corinth, to Central Greece (Sterea Ellada).
+The city of Patras in the north of the Peloponnese is an important port, with a ferry connection with, among others, the Ionian Islands and Italy (Ancona and Venice) Also at Patra is the new toll bridge crossing the Gulf of Corinth, to Central Greece (Sterea Ellada).

 The most famous historical sites of the Peloponnese

 Peloponnese is generally a very mountainous peninsula, and especially the eastern and central part of the district are very mountainous.
 The highest mountains are Taygetos (2407 meters), Ziria (2376 meters), Chelmos (2341 meters), Erymanthos (2224 meters) and Panachaikon (2224 meters).
 The largest plain of Peloponnese is located in the department of Elia.
 Other larger plains are the plains of Argos (Corinthia Department) and the departments of Achaia, Messinia and Lakonia (at Sparta).
 The largest plateau is that of the Arkadia department, at Tripolis.

 The rivers and lakes of Peloponnese